 Analyzing the neural program executor.
 We look deep into the intermediate representation of the neural program executor, which is a 64-dimensional vector output by the LSTM (see Figure 3).
 We manipulate individual dimensions and visualize the generated voxels.
-Figure 8 shows that these dimensions capture various features of the primitives (e.g., height, radius, and number of repetitions).
+Figure 8 shows that these dimensions capture interpretable geometric features (e.g., height, radius, and number of repetitions).